19 June 2023

 Additionally, our focus on internalising our active management continues to drive investment costs lower.
 This has helped us decrease investment costs – which saved members $300 million during the 2022 financial year.

-- AustralianSuper Balanced investment option as compared to the SuperRatings Fund Crediting Rate Survey – SR50 Balanced (60-76) to 30 September 2022.
+- AustralianSuper Balanced investment option as compared to the SuperRatings Fund Crediting Rate Survey – SR50 Balanced (60-76) to 31 March 2023.
 Returns from equivalent investment options of the ARF and STA super funds are used for periods before 1 July 2006.
+Investment returns aren’t guaranteed.
+Past performance is not a reliable indicator of future returns.

 - AustralianSuper investment returns are based on crediting rates, which are returns less investment fees and costs, the percentage-based administration fee deducted from returns from 1 April 2020 to 2 September 2022 and taxes.
 Returns don’t include all administration, insurance and other fees and costs that are deducted from account balances.
 Returns from equivalent investment options of the ARF and STA super funds are used for periods before 1 July 2006.

-- AustralianSuper Balanced investment option compared to the ‘median’ option in the SuperRatings Fund Crediting Rate Survey – SR50 Balanced (60-76) to 30 September 2022.
-Doesn’t include all admin, insurance and other fees deducted from accounts.
+- AustralianSuper Balanced investment option compared to the ‘median’ option in the SuperRatings Fund Crediting Rate Survey – SR50 Balanced (60-76) to 31 March 2023.